-In light of the limited effectiveness of the use of antibiotics and supportive care, we believe that this currently available treatment for inhalational anthrax is suboptimal.
+In light of the limited effectiveness of the use of antibiotics and supportive care, we believe that this currently available treatment for inhalation anthrax is suboptimal.
 Following exposure, but prior to the onset of symptoms, antibiotics like ciprofloxacin, doxycycline or penicillin can be used as post-exposure prophylaxis with the goal of preventing progression of the disease with a recommended antibiotic course of treatment of 60 days, sometimes in combination with the administration of anthrax vaccine.
 We believe that both compliance and side effects are problematic for anyone asked to take antibiotics for such an extended period of time.
 Furthermore, antibiotic resistance, whether naturally occurring or genetically engineered, is a concern.
-Products like our rPA-based anthrax vaccine candidate and our monoclonal human antibody treatment, Valortim®, with a prolonged half-life, might allow for a shorter duration of antibiotic dosing to achieve adequate post-exposure prophylaxis.
+Products like our two rPA-based anthrax vaccine candidates, which are designed to be effective in two or three doses, and our monoclonal human antibody treatment, Valortim®, with a prolonged half-life, might allow for a shorter duration of antibiotic dosing to achieve adequate post-exposure prophylaxis.